angular/angular/aio/content/guide/visual-studio-2015.md

 Install **[Node.js® and npm](https://nodejs.org/en/download/)**
 if they are not already on your machine.
-See [Getting Started](guide/quickstart) for supported versions and instructions.
+See [Local Environment Setup](guide/setup-local "Setting up for Local Development") for supported versions and instructions.